VFPX/Log4VFP/README.md

 ## Log4VFP components

 Log4VFP just consists of two files: Log4VFP.dll, a C# wrapper DLL built from the C# solution in the Log4VFP folder, and Log4NET.dll, the Log4NET assembly.
 Deploy these files with your application; they do not require any registration on the user's system.
+See Sample.prg for an example of how to use Log4VFP.

+To make Log4VFP easier to use, Rick Strahl creates a wrapper class for it called Log4VFP in Log4VFP.prg.
+See SampleClass.prg for an example of how to use this class.

 In addition, as noted above, Log4VFP uses wwDotNetBridge, so you'll need to add wwDotNetBridge.prg to your project so it's built into the EXE plus deploy ClrHost.dll and wwDotNetBridge.dll with your application; neither of these files need registration either.

 Finally, you'll need a configuration file, which can be named anything you wish, which contains XML that tells Log4NET how to perform diagnostic logging.
 Log4VFP includes two sample configuration files, compact.config and verbose.config, that provide logging to a text file in a compact and verbose format, respectively.

-See Sample.prg for an example of how to use Log4VFP.
+The Log4VFP wrapper class creates a configuration file automatically if one doesn't exist.

-## Using Log4VFP
+## Starting Log4VFP

+To initialize Log4VFP, you can either manage the .NET classes yourself or you can use the Log4VFP wrapper class.

+### Managing yourself

-To use Log4VFP in your application, start by instantiating wwDotNetBridge (your application may already do this if you're using wwDotNetBridge for other things) and load the Log4VFP assembly:
+Start by instantiating wwDotNetBridge (your application may already do this if you're using wwDotNetBridge for other things) and load the Log4VFP assembly:

 ```Fox
 do wwDotNetBridge